 Monmouth University has zero tolerance for hazing.
 Hazing is against the law in New Jersey.
 It is also a violation of the Monmouth University Student Code of Conduct.
 It is a policy violation for every recognized fraternity and sorority on our campus.
 Any chapter who violates this policy may be subjected to organizational and/or individual sanctions and discipline.

-If you believe your student is the victim of hazing, we urge you to report your concerns immediately to the Office of Fraternity and Sorority Life at 732-263-5319.
+If you believe your student is the victim of hazing, we urge you to report your concerns immediately to the Associate Director of Student Engagement for Fraternity and Sorority Life at 732-263-5319.

 Other reporting mechanisms include: